WebOrigami/docs/src/content/framework/tutorial.md

 ## Add an HTML extension

 We often use extensions at the end of file names to indicate the type of data they contain.
-Virtual folders created with functions like `map()` will often change the type of the data, so as a convenience those functions allow you to add, change, or remove extensions.
+Virtual trees created with functions like `map()` will often change the type of the data, so as a convenience those functions allow you to add, change, or remove extensions.

 The `map()` function supports this via an optional `extension` parameter, which takes a string describing how an extension should change.